Sakshijarag2416/PRODIGY_FS_03/README.md

-# PRODIGY_FS_03
+PRODIGY_FS_03
 📝 Project Title: Local Store E-commerce Platform
 🎯 Task Number: 03
 🏢 Internship Provider: Prodigy Infotech
-📄 Description:
-The Local Store E-commerce Platform is a web-based shopping application designed for small businesses or local stores.
-It enables customers to browse, view, and purchase products directly through the website.
-The platform is built using HTML, CSS, and JavaScript to ensure smooth frontend interactivity and responsiveness.

-✅ Features Implemented:
-🖼 Product Listings with names, images, prices, and descriptions

-🛒 Shopping Cart System

-Add to Cart functionality

-Cart summary with total payment

-Quantity control with +/− buttons

-Remove product if quantity becomes 0

-💳 Buy Now button with confirmation alert

-📱 Responsive 3x3 product layout using CSS Grid

-🎨 Clean, modern UI with gradient backgrounds and styled buttons

-💡 Optional Features To Add (Future Scope):
-🔍 Product search, sort, and filter functionality

-⭐ User reviews & ratings

-📦 Order tracking system

-💬 Customer support chat or contact form

-🔐 User authentication for customers/admin

-👩‍💻 Tech Stack:
-HTML5 – Page structure

-CSS3 – Styling and layout

-JavaScript (ES6) – Cart logic and DOM handling

-LocalStorage – Temporary data storage (cart)

-📂 Submission Package Includes: index.html – Homepage with product listings

-cart.html – Shopping cart with quantity and total

-style.css – Fully responsive design

-script.js – Dynamic interactivity with localStorage

-images/ – Product images for display
+1. Project Description
+The Local Store E-commerce Platform is a responsive web-based shopping application tailored for local shops and small businesses.
+It allows users to:

+Browse available products

+View detailed product information

+Add selected items to a shopping cart

+Adjust quantities before purchasing

+See a final bill and complete the checkout process

+The platform is developed using core web technologies to ensure clean structure, styling, and interactive features without using any frameworks.

+2. Features Implemented
+2.1 Product Listing
+Each product displays:

+Name

+Image

+Price

+Description

+2.2 Shopping Cart System
+Add to Cart functionality for each product

+Cart summary displaying:

+Product name

+Quantity

+Price per item

+Total amount

+2.3 Quantity Controls
+"+" and "−" buttons to adjust item quantities

+Item is removed if quantity becomes zero

+2.4 Buy Now Button
+Confirmation message shown when clicked

+Clears cart and returns to home

+2.5 Layout and Design
+3x3 responsive product grid using CSS Grid

+Clean, modern interface with gradient background

+Styled buttons and interactive feedback on click

+3. Optional Features for Future Implementation
+🔍 Product search, sorting, and filtering

+⭐ Customer ratings and user reviews

+📦 Order tracking functionality

+💬 Contact form or chatbot for customer support

+🔐 Login/signup system with role-based access control

+4. Tech Stack Used
+HTML5 – For semantic and structured web content

+CSS3 – For layout, styling, and responsiveness

+JavaScript (ES6) – To manage cart logic, events, and interactivity

+LocalStorage – To store cart data in the browser temporarily

+5. Submission Package Includes index.html – Main product listing page

+cart.html – Shopping cart page with quantity controls and total calculation

+style.css – Complete responsive design

+script.js – All cart logic and UI behavior

+images/ – Folder containing all product image files